 Low-growing lily of the valley (Convallaria majalis) forms a sweet-smelling seasonal ground cover.
-Although it has lush foliage and perfumed white blossoms in spring, this plant can sometimes turn invasive in the northeastern U.S. and some other select areas.
+Although it has lush foliage and perfumed white blossoms in spring, this plant can sometimes turn invasive in the northeastern U.S. and some other select areas, advises Invasive Plant Atlas.
 It grows in U.S. Department of Agriculture plant hardiness zones 3 through 8.
-You have several options to eradicate lily of the valley, ranging from organic controls to pesticide sprays.
+You have several options for destroying lily of the valley, ranging from organic controls to pesticide sprays.

-All parts of a lily of the valley plant are toxic.
+All parts of a lily of the valley plant are toxic, advises Missouri Botanical Garden.
 Whatever method you choose to eradicate and remove lily of the valley, discard the plant and keep clippings, cut stems and leaves out of the reach of children and pets.

 Video of the Day